phpactor/language-server/README.md

 This package provides a language server infrastructure without any language server functionality:

-- Serves as either STDIO or TCP.
+- Asynchronous TCP server.
-- Manages files.
+- Manages text document synchronization.
 - Allows you to define server capabilities and supply handlers.

 Example